 This case serves as a warning to parties to ensure that the negotiations are undertaken subject to the terms of a settlement agreement to be agreed.
 The issue in the above case could have been avoided by marking all correspondence in respect of the negotiations 'subject to contract' (that contract being the settlement agreement that the parties would ultimately sign).

 Resolving a dispute through settlement negotiations is often the swiftest and most effective way to bring that dispute to an end.
-As stated in our article on mediation (Avoiding court: Mediation as an alternative to litigation), all parties to a dispute are expected to actively explore settlement options throughout the course of litigation.
+All parties to a dispute are expected to actively explore settlement options throughout the course of litigation.

 However, care should be taken when engaging in negotiations to ensure that the resolution is the one which was intended.
 Reaching an agreement without entering into a written settlement agreement may mean that important issues relating to the resolution are overlooked or, in a worst case scenario, that you are left with an outcome that you did not intend.